Types of Lining

 The four choices are: Standard, Blackout, Standard Interlined and Blackout Interlined.

-1. Our standard lining is 100% cotton sateen.
+1. Our standard lining is a cotton and polyester sateen.
 It has a 'solprufe' coating which prevents fading and sun damage.
 This lining will improve the drape of your curtains, creating a more substantial, fuller look.

 (Please do be aware that blackout lining, by itself, will not black a room out completely.
 Some light will seep in around the edges of the curtains or blind, especially if you have chosen an eyelet heading or a recess fitted blind.)